Efficient Software Architecture

 - The Decision Queue with multiple Workers.
 The first person who faces a common problem defines the common solution.
 This is a variation of the first one with same results.
 If that person is not taking into account other requirements by involving others, the decisions won’t be good.

 - The Déjà vu.
 With this one, we enter into the world of making decisions involving a group of people.
 The déjà vu happens when you come back to problems that you’ve seen before, and you’re making decisions about a specific topic that was already discussed in the past.
-There are two variations:
+There are two variations of the déjà vu:

 - The Tabs vs. Spaces fights.
 Trivial discussions are devouring your working time.
 You enter a meeting with the goal of making a decision that is important for the project but somehow you end up consuming most of the time in topics that are minor and should be decided quickly (they can be easily changed later and/or there is no clear preference for one option).
 Some of these trivial topics, micro-problems attacking your meetings, may also be recurrent (let’s call them micro déjà vu’s).

 Having a good process in place will help you deal with these situations and come up with productive outcomes.
-Surely it won’t remove these issues from the working environment since they’re things that just happen because we’re humans, but a pragmatic process can make a big difference.
+Surely it won’t remove these issues from the working environment since they just happen to be part of software development, but a pragmatic process can make a big difference.

-- Get a Software that is flexible, scalable, modular, fast, etc. The specific list of System Quality Attributes for your project may of course vary.
+- Software that is flexible, scalable, modular, fast, etc. The specific list of System Quality Attributes for your project may of course vary.

-- Build a Vision, that shows the long-term technical shape of the project.
+- A Vision, that shows the long-term technical shape of the project.

-- Provide experience in applying patterns and techniques to solve problems.
+- Experience in applying patterns and techniques to solve problems.

 - Coaching others, so the knowledge is spread among the team members.

-- Create, and especially help others create, new ideas that may provide a competitive differentiation to the project.
+- Creating, and especially helping others create, new ideas that may provide competitive differentiation to the project.

-The better an Architect is in doing those tasks, the better the produced Software Architecture of the project is.
-Therefore, the goal is to perform those tasks as good as we can.
+The better an Architect is at doing those tasks, the better the produced Software Architecture of the project is.
+Therefore, the goal of Software Architects is to perform those tasks as good as we can.

-The very word process may trigger in you a negative feeling.
-It’s normal: some people (including me) have suffered from extremely boring tasks that were required during the normal software development process.
+The word process may trigger a negative feeling.
+It’s normal: many of us have suffered from extremely boring tasks that were required during the normal software development process.

-In the past, I’ve been required to fill in a document of ~10 pages each time we wanted to include a new library as a dependency in our product (even a popular one, such as Guava or Apache Commons Lang).
+In the past, I’ve been required to fill in a document of about ten pages each time we wanted to include a new library as a dependency in our Java project.
+Even a popular one, such as Guava or Apache Commons Lang.
 It could take almost one day to fill in the document, plus a few weeks for the document administration to finish.
 Say four weeks are required before you can use that useful method that will save you write 200 extra lines of code.
 If you’re under pressure, you’ll forget about the library and put those extra lines in your code, paying a higher price in maintenance and code crappiness.
 In this case, the process is not only boring but annoying and counter-productive.

 A good process is like a good recipe.
-Maybe you copied that recipe from a website, it’s too detailed and takes too long to read.
-Maybe you don’t like spices too much so you remove them from the process.
-So you modify the recipe and make a list of steps that work for you, that makes you achieve that dish that you love: a great outcome.
+Maybe you copied that recipe from a website and it’s too detailed and it takes too long to read.
+Maybe you don’t like spices so you remove them from the process.
+Then, you modify the recipe and make a list of steps that work for you, that makes you achieve that dish that you love: a great outcome.
 After some time, you don’t even need to follow the recipe because you know it by heart.
 But you got there by taking notes and fixing the process, and that’s much more efficient than improvising the steps each time you prepare the dish and trying to remember them the next time.